Gauge invariant quantum thermodynamics: consequences for the first law: Discussion

-Regarding the notion of statistical work (and heat), the most considered definition is based on the two-point measurement.
-Although widely accepted, such scheme does not take into account the coherences, which are destroyed by the measurements.
+Regarding the notion of statistical work (and heat), the~most considered definition is based on the two-point measurement~\cite{Talkner2007,Campisi2011}.
+This protocol has been considered both theoretically~\cite{Esposito2009,Campisi2011,Landi2020} and experimentally~\cite{Batalhao2014,Zhang2015,Cerisola2017,Gomez2020,Zanin2019,Ribeiro2020,Peterson2016} in distinct contexts within quantum thermodynamics.
+Although~widely accepted, such scheme does not take into account the coherences, which are destroyed by the measurements.
+Therefore, statistical work is gauge-invariant by construction.
 Fully quantum fluctuation theorems were developed in order to take into account this contribution~\cite{Jevtic2015,Alhambra2016,Aberg2018,Santos2019,Francica2019,Kwon2019}.
-A naturally arising question is to scrutinize or generalize/modify the fluctuation theorems from the perspective of the invariant work and heat presented in this work.
-The implications of such definitions for the irreversible entropy production will certainly deepen our understanding of quantum coherence in non-equilibrium thermodynamics.
+A~naturally arising question is to scrutinize or generalize/modify the fluctuation theorems from the perspective of the invariant work and heat presented in this work.
+The~implications of such definitions for the irreversible entropy production will certainly deepen our understanding of quantum coherence in non-equilibrium~thermodynamics.

 Another question that can be addressed under this theory is the local thermalization of closed quantum many-body systems and how this is linked with the eigenstate thermalization hypothesis~\cite{Deutsch2018} and irreversible entropy production~\cite{Landi2020}.